oraichain/wasmd/streaming/README.md

 Specific `ABCIListener` service implementations are written and loaded as [hashicorp/go-plugin](https://github.com/hashicorp/go-plugin).

-Oraichain Labs leverages the power of Cosmos SDK's state streaming to index custom module's data into Postgres, while emitting events to other sources so applications can subscribe
+Oraichain Labs leverages the power of Cosmos SDK's state streaming to index custom module's data into Postgres, while emitting events to other sources so applications can subscribe (in our case, we use redpanda as external service to emit events to).

+## Prerequisites

+To start streaming data to Redpanda locally, you need:
+- Docker-compose.
+It's convenient to use docker-compose to quickly start the Redpanda docker container.

+## Quick start
+Please follow [Redpanda quickstart](https://docs.redpanda.com/current/get-started/quick-start/?tab=tabs-2-macos) to setup local Redpanda service by docker.

 ## Configuration